ansible-community/ansible-build-data/docs/policies.md

 > **Note**
 >
-> It's recommended to run the release playbook with
+> It is recommended to run the release playbook with
 > [`ANSIBLE_CALLBACK_RESULT_FORMAT=yaml`][5] so error messages and any other
 > playbook output are more legible.